menu

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, McDonald is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, McDonald is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in McDonald who work in sales jobs (10.81%), teaching (10.36%), and office and administrative support (9.32%).

-McDonald is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, McDonald doesn't have a public transportation system that people use for their commute.

-The overall education level of McDonald is somewhat higher than in the average US city of 21.84%: 25.82% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, McDonald is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.82% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in McDonald in 2022 was $35,671, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $142,684 for a family of four.